 What do buyers say?
 200+ Home Depot reviewers rated this product 4 stars or above.

 When shopping for a bathroom light fixture, you'll want to consider the versatility of both its look and functionality.
 This vanity light checks all of our boxes with a classic and simple design that will work well in different types of bathroom interiors.
 We like that you can mount it so the shades are facing either up or down.
 It's also damp-rated and can handle the usual moisture found in bathrooms.

 "When selecting sink vanity lighting, consider who is using the mirror," Johnson says.
 "If someone is leaning in close to do makeup, opt for down lighting which provides better light for hair and makeup.
 Otherwise, an up light works well."

 This fixture measures 24 inches long and has three lights with etched glass shades and a sizable wall plate.
 It can handle a max of three 100-watt bulbs (not included).
 You can choose from antique bronze or polished nickel finishes, and for added convenience, the mounting hardware is included.

 Best Budget: JoosenHouse LED Vanity Light

-Lighting fixtures are notoriously expensive, but you can brighten up your bathroom on a budget with this vanity light from JoosenHouse.
-The simple design comes in several sizes, ranging from 15.7 inches to 31.5 inches in length, and it has an integrated LED bulb that will light up your space in a crisp white light while keeping electricity costs to a minimum.
+Brighten up your bathroom on a budget with this vanity light from JoosenHouse, which has a simple design that comes in several sizes (ranging from 15.7 inches to 31.5 inches in length).
+With an integrated LED bulb, it will light up your space in a crisp white light while keeping electricity costs to a minimum.